lineality/project_areas_for_project_and_product_management/README.md

 ## general project areas
 1. Process (e.g. workflow type, policies, procedures)
-2. Schedules (e.g. starting, stoping)
+2. Schedules (e.g. starting, stopping)
 3. Users/Stakeholders (e.g. Who are they?)
 4. Features, Needs & Goals (e.g. What are they?)
 5. MVP (e.g. What is the first Minimum Viable Product to build?)